-Overbidding in Mergers and Acquisitions: The Unintended Accounting Effect
+Overbidding in Mergers and Acquisitions: An Accounting Perspective

 Keywords: Overbidding, Mergers and Acquisitions, Goodwill, SFAS No. 141, SFAS No. 142